-- 1 (c) associated technical training for school district personnel. - 2 (2) Any expenditures from the technology acquisition and depreciation fund must be made in 3 accordance with the financial administration requirements for a budgeted fund pursuant to this title.
-The 4 trustees of a district shall fund the technology acquisition and depreciation fund with: - (a) the state money received under 20-9-534; and - (b) other local, state, private, and federal funds received for the purpose of funding technology or technology-associated training. - (3) In depreciating the technological equipment of a school district for levies approved prior to July 1, 2013, the trustees may include in the district's budget, contingent upon voter approval of a levy under subsection (6) and pursuant to the school budgeting requirements of this title, an amount each fiscal year that does not exceed 20% of the original cost of any technological equipment, including computers and computer network access, that is owned by the district.
-The amount budgeted pursuant to levies approved prior to July 1, 2013, may not, over time, exceed 150% of the original cost of the equipment. - (4) The annual revenue requirement for each district's technology acquisition and depreciation fund determined within the limitations of this section must be reported by the county superintendent of schools to the board of county commissioners on or before the later of the first Tuesday in September or within 30 calendar days after receiving certified taxable values as the technology acquisition and depreciation fund levy requirement for that district, and a levy must be made by the county commissioners in accordance with 20-9-142. - Any expenditure of technology acquisition and depreciation fund money must be within the (5)limitations of the district's final technology acquisition and depreciation fund budget and the school financial administration provisions of this title. - (6) In addition to the funds received pursuant to subsection (2), the trustees of a school district may submit a proposition to the qualified electors of the district to approve an additional levy to fund costs of providing the technologies included in subsection (1).
+- (b) cloud computing services for technology infrastructure, platform, software, network, storage, security, data, database, test environment, curriculum, or desktop virtualization purposes, including any subscription or any license-based or pay-per-use service that is accessed over the internet or other remote network to meet the district's information technology and other needs; and - (c) associated technical training for school district personnel. - (2) Any expenditures from the technology acquisition and depreciation fund must be made in accordance with the financial administration requirements for a budgeted fund pursuant to this title.
+The trustees of a district shall fund the technology acquisition and depreciation fund with: - (a) the state money received under 20-9-534; and - (b) other local, state, private, and federal funds received for the purpose of funding technology or technology-associated training. - (3) In depreciating the technological equipment of a school district for levies approved prior to July 1, 2013, the trustees may include in the district's budget, contingent upon voter approval of a levy under subsection (6) and pursuant to the school budgeting requirements of this title, an amount each fiscal year that does not exceed 20% of the original cost of any technological equipment, including computers and computer network access, that is owned by the district.
+The amount budgeted pursuant to levies approved prior to July 1, 2013, may not, over time, exceed 150% of the original cost of the equipment. - (4) The annual revenue requirement for each district's technology acquisition and depreciation fund determined within the limitations of this section must be reported by the county superintendent of schools to the board of county commissioners on or before the later of the first Tuesday in September or within 30 calendar days after receiving certified taxable values as the technology acquisition and depreciation fund levy requirement for that district, and a levy must be made by the county commissioners in accordance with 20-9-142. - (5) Any expenditure of technology acquisition and depreciation fund money must be within the limitations of the district's final technology acquisition and depreciation fund budget and the school financial administration provisions of this title.

+(6) In addition to the funds received pursuant to subsection (2), the trustees of a school district may submit a proposition to the qualified electors of the district to approve an additional levy to fund costs of providing the technologies included in subsection (1).
 The election must be called and conducted in the manner prescribed by this title for school elections and in the manner prescribed by 15-10-425.
-A technology levy authorization approved after July 1, 2013, may not exceed 10 years. - (7) The technology proposition is approved if a majority of those the electors voting at the election approve the levy as provided in 15-10-425.
-Notwithstanding any other provision of law, the levy under subsection (6) is subject to 15-10-420.
+A technology levy authorization approved after July 1, 2013, may not exceed 10 years.